mondeja/postcss-fontsource-url/README.md

 ## Alternative

-If you want a more complex solution for the problem, you can use [`postcss-url`]:
+If you need a more specific solution for the problem, use [`postcss-url`]
+directly:

 ```js
 // postcss.config.mjs